 Dresher Center for the Humanities Residential Fellowships

-Fellows will reside two days a week in a shared office in the Dresher Center during the fall semester and receive up to $1,000 to be used for research travel, materials, or other directly-related research expenses.
-Fellows will be expected to give a presentation as part of the “CURRENTS: Humanities Work Now” lunchtime series and attend other Humanities Forum and Dresher Center events and workshops.
+Fellows will reside two days a week in a shared office in the Dresher Center during the fall semester and will receive up to $1,000 to be used for research travel, materials, or other directly-related research expenses.
+Fellows will present a session as part of the CURRENTS: Humanities Work Now series and attend the Humanities Forum and other Dresher Center events and workshops.